SPIRE Reading Program: A GREAT Tool for Overcoming Dyslexia

 Spire Student Reader Level 1

-The S.P.I.R.E. scope and sequence was “refined over years of working with struggling readers.”
-As you can see, it builds in complexity and requires
+The S.P.I.R.E. scope and sequence builds in complexity and requires diligence to follow the whole program.

 When shopping for an Orton-Gillingham reading program for YOUR child, you have to know your child’s needs and your abilities before you can find the “right” program.
-Before continuing here, if you haven’t already been there, you might find it helpful to look at “How to find ‘Effective’ Orton-Gillingham Programs” to learn more about selecting a program.
+Before continuing here, if you haven’t already, you might find it helpful to look at “How to find ‘Effective’ Orton-Gillingham Programs” to learn more about selecting a program.

 SPIRE Reading Program Summary